Kinto/kinto/docs/api/permissions.rst

 Permissions
 ===========

-On each of these objects, the set of permissions can be:
+On each of these objects the set of permissions can be:

 +------------+-----------------------------------------+
 | Permission | Description                             |